holokit/holokit-unity-sdk/CONTRIBUTING.md

 ## How HoloKit Unity SDK Works

-HoloKit Unity SDK provides two main functionalities: stereoscopic rendering and hand tracking.
-This section will explain the mechanism of those two systems in detail.
+The HoloKit Unity SDK primarily focuses on two functionalities: stereoscopic rendering and hand tracking.
+This section delves into the intricacies of these systems.

 ### Stereoscopic Rendering

-There are two screen render mode provided by the SDK, which are `Mono` mode and `Stereo` mode.
-In `Mono` mode, the app is just a normal ARFoundation app with `ARCameraBackground`.
-In `Stereo` mode, the SDK renders two viewports on the iPhone screen with two cameras with black background.
-This is the single most important feature of the SDK.
-The core script responsible for stereoscopic rendering is `HoloKitCameraManager`, which is attached to the `Main Camera` GameObject to transform an ARFoundation camera to a HoloKit camera.
+The SDK offers two rendering modes: `Mono` and `Stereo`.

+- `Mono` Mode: Operates as a standard ARFoundation app, utilizing `ARCameraBackground`.

+- `Stereo` Mode: The SDK's key feature, it renders two separate viewports on the iPhone screen using dual cameras against a black background. `HoloKitCameraManager`, attached to the `Main Camera` GameObject, transforms an ARFoundation camera into a HoloKit camera.

 <img width="582" alt="image" src="https://github.com/holoi/holokit-unity-sdk/assets/44870300/668880de-71da-457f-a3b2-c0300f07668e">

+Key Components:

-- `Mono Camera` is the camera used in `Mono` mode.
+- `Mono Camera`: Used in `Mono` mode.

-- `Center Eye Pose` is the transform representing the center point between the user's eyes.
-This is set to the iPhone camera's position in `Mono` mode.
+- `Center Eye Pose`: Represents the midpoint between the user's eyes in `Stereo` mode, aligning with the iPhone camera in `Mono` mode.

-- `Black Camera` is reponsible for rendering a black background behind the two viewports.

-- `Left Eye Camera` renders the left viewport in `Stereo` mode.
+- `Black Camera`: Renders the black background in `Stereo` mode.

-- `Right Eye Camera` renders the right viewport in `Stereo` mode.
+- `Left/Right Eye Camera`: Render the respective viewports in `Stereo` mode.

-- `IPD` stands for inter-pupillary distance, which is the distance between the user's two eyes.
+- `IPD`: stands for inter-pupillary distance, the distance between the user's two eyes.

-- `Far Clip Plane` defines the far clip plane of the two stereo cameras.
+- `Far Clip Plane`: Sets the farthest visible boundary for the stereo cameras.

-- `Show Alignment Marker In Stereo Mode` indicates whether the SDK will automatically render the alignment marker of the top right corner of the screen under `Stereo` mode.
+- `Show Alignment Marker In Stereo Mode`: An optional feature to display an alignment marker in the top-right corner in `Stereo` mode.

-- `Supported Mono Screen Orientations` indicates the supported screen orientations in `Mono` mode.
+- `Supported Mono Screen Orientations`: The list of supported screen orientations in `Mono` mode.
 Since the screen orientation is locked to `LandscapeLeft` under `Stereo` mode, when switching back to `Mono` mode, the SDK needs to know which screen orientations are supported.

-- `HoloKit Generation` indicates the HoloKit model we want to use.
-Currently we only have one HoloKit model.
+- `HoloKit Generation`: Specifies the model of HoloKit being used.

-- `iOS Phone Model List` stores the specs of all supported iPhone models.
+- `iOS Phone Model List`: Specs for supported iOS devices.

-- `Default Android Phone Model List` stores the specs of all supported Android models.
+- `Default Android Phone Model List`: Specs for supported Android devices.

-- `Custom Android Phone Model List` is for developers to support their own Android models which are currently not supported by default.
-For calculating the specs of the device, see [Phone Calibration Guide](./Phone_Calibration_Guide.md).
+- `Custom Android Phone Model List`: Custom list for unsupported Android models.
+Refer to the [Phone Calibration Guide](./Phone_Calibration_Guide.md) for custom model specifications.